Democrat Beto O'Rourke running for Texas governor in 2022 - NewsBreak

 Democrat Beto O'Rourke running for Texas governor in 2022

-AUSTIN, Texas — (AP) — Democrat Beto O’Rourke is running for governor of Texas, pursuing a blue breakthrough in America’s biggest red state after his star-making U.S. Senate campaign in 2018 put him closer than anyone else in decades.
+Democrat Beto O’Rourke is running for governor of Texas, pursuing a blue breakthrough in America’s biggest red state after his star-making U.S. Senate campaign in 2018 put him closer than anyone in decades.

 “It's not going to be easy.
 But it is possible," O'Rourke said in an interview with The Associated Press ahead of his announcement.
 “I do believe, very strongly, from listening to people in this state that they’re very unhappy with the direction that (Gov.) Greg Abbott has taken Texas.”